dottjt/plastic/chapters/01-life.md

 "Does it even make a difference, you FUCKING idiot!?"

-Certainly, he didn't have any answers to the looming divorce of thy editer and thy writer.
-No way to win.
-No way to express how little control he had over the situation, other than to continue bashing heads.
+Perhaps for the first time in his, the editor didn't quite know how to respond.
+No answer to the looming divorce of thy union.
+No conceivable way to slither his way to victory.
+No way to express how little control he had over the situation, other than with a set of words which had lost all meaning.
 No way to charm or linger in a bid to truly convey how much he needed me.
 He was a puddle of defeat, and made sure to let him know in the crinkle disappoint I displayed on my face, as I lifted myself up from the table and walked away, brushing my fingers along the slippery, tiled walls of the dining room covered in a fine grain of silt.
 Regaining what little composure I had.
 I honestly couldn't have put up with this fool any longer.
 Chinatown had spoken.

 <!-- Leaves Restaurant -->